benw22022/el9-cvmfs-docker/README.md

 ./run_container.sh
 ```

-This script should automatically mount your home directory
+This script should automatically mount your current working directory